 Creamy Sausage Asparagus Pasta

-½ onion, diced
+- ½ onion diced

-6 garlic cloves, minced
+- 6 cloves garlic minced

-2 tbs. butter
+- 2 tbs. butter

-2 tbs. olive oil
+- 2 tbs. olive oil

-¼ tsp. nutmeg, ground or grated
+- ¼ tsp. nutmeg ground or grated

-2 egg yolks, whipped
+- 2 egg yolks whipped

-2 cups half & half
+- 2 cups half & half

-1/3 cup Romano
+- ⅓ cup Romano cheese

-1 lb. ground hot Italian sausage
+- 1 lb. ground hot Italian sausage

-2 cups steamed asparagus
+- 2 cups asparagus chopped into 1-inch pieces

 - Heat a pot of salted water to boil, and cook the pasta according to package instructions.
+Cook to al dente.